-Here’s an easy tutorial on How To Dye Easter Eggs and Get Vibrant Colors with something you already have in your pantry for your Easter Baskets this year!
+Here’s an easy tutorial on how to dye easter eggs and get vibrant colors with something you already have in your pantry.
+Your Easter baskets this year will look amazing!!

 Not only is dying Easter eggs so much fun but brighter eggs are great for an Easter egg hunt, too!

 Using gel food coloring can really help to get that white part of the egg a bright color!
-I like using this dye solution better than regular food coloring for this reason!
+I like using this dye solution better than regular food coloring for this reason.
+No need to buy those little easter egg coloring kits when you already have the perfect dye!
 You can use this to start a new Easter tradition and create fun new colors every year.

 Once you see this simple idea and how well it creates this bright Easter egg recipe, you’re going to tell everyone that this is your favorite way to get beautiful Easter eggs.

-Below you’ll find the easy step by step instructions that will give you the best results!
-You’ll love how these easy tips show you perfectly how to get darker colors on your eggs!
+Below you’ll find the easy step-by-step instructions that will give you the best results and brightest Easter egg colors.
+You’ll love how these easy tips show you how to get darker colors on your eggs!

 No matter if you’re using white eggs or brown eggs, you’ll still love how simple this Easter egg dye is to use and how awesome it makes them look!
 This is one fun activity that the whole family can join in on!